Have you ever had a dream? Maybe to sky dive or see the Eiffel Tower? My dream, since I have seen pictures of Greece, was to go to Santorini.

 My first hour in Santorini was everything I expected.
-We had transport from the airport to our hostel and as soon as we got in the car greek music was playing and the sun was rising.
+We had transportation from the airport to our hostel, and as soon as we got in the car greek music was playing and the sun was rising in the distance.
 It was picture perfect to say the least.
-Even though I was exhausted, having sleep (or not slept) in an airport, it was all taken away by the beauty that surrounded me.
+Even though I was exhausted, having slept (or not slept) in an airport, was all taken away by the beauty that surrounded me.

 It was a bit cold, but that did not keep me down.
 I was in Santorini, what more could I want?.

-The moment I realize I was really in Greece was when I saw the first set of donkeys.
+The moment I realized I was really in Greece was when I saw the donkeys.
 Sounds pretty funny, and you think it only happens in movies, but donkeys are forms of transportation in Greece.
-The best part is they come with a cute little Grecian man!
+The best part is they are led by a little Grecian man!

 Sophie and I finally got to our hostel and it was the best surprise to step out of the car and see the sunrise.
 It’s like everything you ever hope it to be.
 The sun is bigger than you will ever see and the colors radiate off the majestic Aegean sea.

-We could not check into our hostel until 9 and it was only 6:30, so in my mind we were pretty lucky.
+We could not check into our hostel until 9 and it was only 6:30.
+I was freaking out because we had our bags and no place to go, but in the end it was a blessing.
 We had a few hours to sit on the beach (which was 100ft from our hostel) and we just napped on the beach while enjoying the sunrise.

-The first day was kind of chilly and windy so we just stayed on the beach.
-We napped and ate our first authentic Greek gyro (Which is better than I thought it would be).
+The first day was kind of chilly and windy, but we still laid on the beach.
+We napped and ate our first authentic Greek gyro (which is better than I thought it would be).

 The next day, we rented an ATV and went exploring the island of Thira.
 We traveled to the red sand beach (Akrotiri).
 The fact there is a red sand beach, a black sand beach and a white sand beach on one island is unreal to me.
-All the sand is volcanic rock so that is where it gets the variety of color from.
+There is just beauty all around.

 You can see the reflection of the sun glowing off the blue water.
-I just sat in awe and couldn’t really comprehend how all this beauty could be surrounding.
+I just sat in awe and couldn’t really comprehend how all this beauty could be surrounding me.
 Every direction I looked, I was amazed by something else.